sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/mental-health/modern-health.md

 **Q: How do I submit the annual one-time stipend for my choice of mental health resource?**

-All teammates (US and non-US based) will submit the request for the stipend through [this google form](https://docs.google.com/forms/d/e/1FAIpQLSfr1C6di-gz9CL5HB8MmC1YBqlhd56nGMrxNXXOTqDvc1g4wg/viewform?usp=sf_link).
+A: All teammates (US and non-US based) will submit the request for the stipend through [this google form](https://docs.google.com/forms/d/e/1FAIpQLSfr1C6di-gz9CL5HB8MmC1YBqlhd56nGMrxNXXOTqDvc1g4wg/viewform?usp=sf_link).
 The people team will approve within 3 business days.

 US-teammates: Expect the stipend on your paycheck within 1 month of approval